Public school (United Kingdom): Theatre and film

 In his 1968 play Forty Years On, Alan Bennett used the metaphor of an end-of-term revue at a minor public school to contrast the events of the twentieth century with the routines of public school life.
 The title alludes to the Harrow school song, "Forty Years On".
 The 1968 film if...., which satirised the worst elements of English public school life, culminating in scenes of armed insurrection, won the Palme d'Or at the 1969 Cannes Film Festival.

 Tom Brown's School Days has been the subject of five cinematic and television productions.
 Goodbye Mr. Chips has been the subject of three cinematic productions.
 Ronald Searle's girls' school St Trinian's has featured in seven cinematic productions.
 The 1942 film A Yank at Eton is a comedy-drama where the protagonist eventually overcomes outdated manners and attitudes.
 The 1947 stage play and 1950 comedy film The Happiest Days of Your Life, based at fictional minor public school Nutbourne College, were commercial and critical successes.
 The Guinea Pig, a 1946 stage play and 1948 film, dealt with the experiences of a boy from a modest background being sent to public school.
 The Browning Version was a 1948 stage play, 1951 film, 1994 film and subject to several television and radio adaptations.
 A BBC TV series Billy Bunter of Greyfriars School ran from 1952 to 1961.
 Another Country was a 1981 stage play and 1984 film loosely interpreting the schooldays of Eton-educated spy Guy Burgess.

 Television documentaries

-'Fly on the wall' television documentaries about schools is an established genre; the following documentaries broadcast in the UK allowed a mass audience to view daily life in public schools: